alan-turing-institute/fridge/workflow-based/argo-workflow-setup.md

 - MinIO
 - Argo Workflows

 Note that the following instructions are for a development environment, and will undergo further changes.

 Some elements are currently set up inconsistently, reflecting the learning process.
+Some parts are currently missing.
+For example, no network policies are in place, and MinIO is not set up to use TLS internally.

 ## Longhorn